Interaverse/YelpApp/README.md

 *   You have installed Node.js and npm (or yarn).
 *   You have a Firebase project set up.
 *   You have a Yelp Fusion API Key.
+*   You have a Google Cloud Platform (GCP) project with BigQuery enabled and set up.

 ## Setup